 2 Penn Plaza, 212-465-6000

-The home of the Knicks, Rangers and Liberty has seen more than its fair share of history—the Rangers' 1994 Stanley Cup triumph and Willis Reed's 1970 NBA Finals heroics, for example—and is host to an endless parade of high-profile special events in sports, music and comedy.
-The Westminster Kennel Club Dog Show, regular performances by Billy Joel and stops on tour from the likes of Tina Turner, Louis C.K. and U2 mean you're certain to find something you want to see here; the Garden also hosted a mass led by Pope Francis in September 2015.
-The venue, which was recently renovated to include modern comforts but retains its distinctive ceiling, offers tours as well.—nycgo.com staff
+The home of the Knicks and Rangers has seen more than its fair share of history—the Rangers' 1994 Stanley Cup triumph and Willis Reed's 1970 NBA Finals heroics, for example—and is host to an endless parade of high-profile special events in sports, music and comedy.
+The Westminster Kennel Club Dog Show, regular performances by Billy Joel and stops on tour from the likes of Tina Turner and U2 mean you're certain to find something you want to see here.
+The venue offers tours as well.—nycgo.com staff

 New York Public Library

 Fifth Avenue and West 42nd Street, 917-275-6975